hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

       - run: npm run test:reports
 ```

-## Custom Vitest matchers
+## Custom Vitest Matchers

 A set of Vitest matchers can be used to make assertions on Clarity values.
-It makes it to check the return values of contracts, ensure that the value is actually a Clarity value, and providing nice error messages.
+They can check the return values of contracts, ensure that the value is actually a Clarity value, and provide nice error messages.

-### Check clarity type
+### Check Clarity Type

 #### `toHaveClarityType(expectedType: ClarityType)` <!-- omit from toc -->

-This matcher can be used to make sure that the value has the right Clarity Type, without checking it's value.
+This matcher can be used to make sure that the value has the right Clarity Type, without checking its value.

 ```ts
 import { ClarityType } from "@stacks/transactions";